alexandair/entra-powershell-docs/docs/conceptual/quickstart-entra-powershell.md

 ## Learn Microsoft Entra PowerShell basics with quickstarts and tutorials

-To get started with Microsoft Entra PowerShell, try an in-depth tutorial for the:
+To get started with Microsoft Entra PowerShell, try an in-depth how-to for the:

 - [Group operations](manage-groups.md) (creating a group, updating group properties, adding owners, members, and deleting groups).